DustCar/Unreal-Gaming-Programming-Notes/README.md

 Additionally, keeping any HUD and UI elements all in one place is much easier to handle than spreading it out and making a ton of cross class referencing.
 The PlayerController is also important in communicating with the GameMode of your level, it is most commonly used as an intermediate bewteen the GameMode and your HUD/UI.
 So anything that the HUD or UI might need from GameMode, it can talk to the PlayerController to obtain that thing.

+### Binding Widget Component Values
+For certain paramaters of a widget component, there is an option called "Bind", which allows designers to bind a Blueprint function, or a C++ function return value to the parameter.
+These functions allow the UI to become dynamic and is a simple way in connecting gameplay to the UI.

+If there are no functions to bind then the editor would create an empty function with a beginning node and a return node of what the function should be returning.

 ### Display Widgets
 To display the Widget Blueprint, you must first create a Widget Component for the Widget Blueprint, then you can use the function/event `Add to Viewport` depending on if you are using C++ or Blueprints.